Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Details on the Experiments

 \subsection{IceCube-Gen2 (Section \ref{sec:IceCube})}

-For this example, we considered $50\,000$ IceCube-Gen2 radio-detector signals of size $200$, normalized to their respective maximum absolute values.
+For this example, we considered $50\,000$ IceCube-Gen2 radio-detector signals of size $200$ (generated using the NuRadioMC code \citep{Glaser2020} according to the ARZ algorithm \citep{Alvarez2010}), normalized to their respective maximum absolute values.
 The networks employed are a mixture of convolutional and fully connected networks, which have been based on the architectures used in \citet{Holmberg2022}; details on discriminator and generator architectures are given in Tables \ref{tab:D_IceCube} and \ref{tab:G_IceCube}, respectively.
 For the discriminator, the input to the network is first fed through four convolutional layers in parallel, the outputs of which are subsequently concatenated into one long array.
 The LeakyReLU activation function with factor $0.2$ is applied.

-In this example, both of the constraints considered exhibit a spike at values $-1$ or $1$, for the minimum and maximum values, respectively.
-This can destabilize the cEBM training since the PDFs will be singular at these points, and we resolved this issue by adding a very small amount of random noise in the range between $0$ and $\pm 0.01$ to the constraint values while training the cEBM.
+During training, we also check for a rare failure mode where the GAN generates only horizontal lines; if this happens, the training is restarted.

-In Figure \ref{fig:ds3_KL_overview}, a plot on the process of determining optimal values for $f_{\sigma}^*$ is given.
+In Figure \ref{fig:ds3_KL_overview}, a plot on the process of determining optimal values for $f_{\sigma}^s$ is shown at the example $h=\text{KL}$.
 Same as for the synthetic example (compare Fig. \ref{fig:ds1_KL_overview}), the KL divergences as a function of $f_{\sigma}$ exhibit clear minima that depend on the batch size.
-For these distributions, cutting the tails was not necessary.

 In Figure \ref{fig:IceCube_samples}, samples from the true distribution as well as generated samples from the different GANs are depicted.
 Altogether, most of the generated samples look good, with none of the models clearly outperforming the others.